Who Moved My Cheese?

 - Liberty University: online education with exceptional service

-And finally, I have been thinking and praying about every current client we have (47 of them), and there isn’t a single one that can’t thrive in this market.
+And finally, I have been thinking and praying about every current client we have (over 50 of them), and there isn’t a single one that can’t thrive in this market.
 You can thrive too.
 Let’s chat about pivoting and changing your messaging today.
 Don’t be like Hem and Haw.

-Most universities are already online, Liberty has exceptional service and they back it up with managing 100,000 students online.
+Most universities are already online, Liberty has exceptional service, and they back it up by managing 100,000 students online.
 They have invested significant amounts of time and money to deliver on “exceptional service”.
-For them, it’s all about user experience with a quality education and they are leading with messaging “We the Champions.”
+For them, it’s all about user experience with quality education and they are leading with messaging “We the Champions.”

 My heart is full this morning.
 That’s the only word that I know how to use to describe what I’m feeling…full of hope, full of excitement…very alive – today is kind of like its own little freedom adventure.
 I love it!
 I’m looking forward to more days with a heart full of purpose and destiny.Debbie Vosburgh